 4. Hang mirrors on the ceiling (really)

-5. Position long mirrors horizontally to give the appearance of a wider space
+5. Position long mirrors horizontally

 Hanging mirrors horizontally on the narrowest wall of a room – at around head height – is ideal if you're trying to achieve the effect of a wider space.
 This design trick works particularly well if mirrors aren't perfectly aligned with furniture – an effect which also adds interest to a space.